jeddiot/jeddiot/README.md

 ## 💡 Projects I'm Proud Of

+- [MPM-FLIP98A](https://github.com/jeddiot/MPM-FLIP98A): A Numerical Method developed with PRof. Tsung-Hui Huang using C++ and Python.
-- [My Personl Website](https://github.com/jeddiot/jedd-cv): A static website for self introduction.
+- [Personl Website](https://github.com/jeddiot/jedd-cv): A static website for self introduction.
 - [Calisthenics Blog: Calisophy](https://github.com/jeddiot/calisthenics-blog): A dynamic Flask-based web app for calisthenics enthusiasts to share and connect, demonstrating my backend development ability.

 ## 📈 GitHub Stats